Office of Population Research: Department Degree with Specialization in Population

 Doctoral candidates in other departments at Princeton are able to work towards a specialization in Population.
 Most of these students work primarily in the Departments of Economics or Sociology, while some may also come from the Departments of History or Politics.

 Joint-Degree Program

 The Joint-Degree Program allows students interested specifically in Social Policy to apply for a specialized program.
 Students apply after their first or second year of graduate study and must complete additional coursework in “Issues in Inequality and Social Policy,” and “Advanced Empirical Workshop.”
 In the 2018–2019 academic year, there were nine students concentrating in Social Policy.

-Certificate in Demography
+Certificate in Population Studies

 The Office of Population Research, in connection with the Program in Population Studies, offers a non-degree Certificate in Demography for students who complete four approved courses, one Independent Reading course, and one elective.
 Students must complete an individual or joint-research project under the supervision of an OPR faculty or research.
-Students who complete this certificate are often enrolled in the Master's of Public Administration program at the Woodrow Wilson School.
+Students who complete this certificate are often enrolled in the Master's of Public Administration program at the Princeton School of Public and International Affairs.

 Research

-Specialties

-Research conducted at the OPR falls within six categories:
+Research Interests